connexcs/docs/docs/apps/components/alert.md

 ## Steps to use the Components

-[Click here](https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder){:target="_blank"} for the detailed steps on how to use the components.
+<a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">Click here</a> for the detailed steps on how to use the components.

-<a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">Open Google in a new tab</a>